christinecai/website/_items/Bio.md

 My <font color="IndianRed">CV</font> can be viewed/downloaded <a href="/assets/pdf/Christine_Cai_CV.pdf">here</a>.

-I can be reached at <font color="IndianRed">christine.cai@princeton.edu</font>.
-Otherwise, if you happen to visit Princeton, I can be found in office 264 located in the Industrial Relations Section (on the second floor of the Department of Economics building).
+Feel free to reach out to me at <font color="IndianRed">christine.cai@princeton.edu</font>, or if you happen to visit Princeton, you can drop by office 264 in the Industrial Relations Section (especially if you want to hit a few ping pong balls!).
 These days though, I am mostly wandering around Zoomland...!

-Finally, if you'd like to, you can <a href="https://twitter.com/Christine_Cai27">follow me on Twitter</a> 😊.